d-Nic/Gamedev.js-Survey/questions-2024.md

 ---

-## 28. What is your source of income?
+## 28. What are your sources of income?
 _[checkboxes]_

 - Salary